Alex-Der-coder/Hot_Takes/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+Projet-6

+Hint for use :

+"We need to create a folder called 'images' within the 'back' folder of this repository for the proper functioning of the project."

+For OpenclassRooms teatcher(s) about "livrable" :

+-Step one : open folder of my "livrable" with Visual Studio Code for show the .env file.

+-step two :

+The .env file should be placed in the root directory of the "back" folder, at the same level as app.js.